-By the end of July they had reconnected, which Anjali said at the time was due to a death, but on the Aliengirl111 podcast she described how she was "panic-contacting Wayne and Trisha because I [felt] nearly compelled to announce a formation of an expedition team to return to the base."
+At the end of July she said they'd reconnected due to a death, but on the Aliengirl111 podcast she described how she was "panic-contacting Wayne and Trisha because I [felt] nearly compelled to announce a formation of an expedition team to return to the base."
 Whatever compulsion she felt, the fact is this recount obscures the fact that she announced the expedition before she had heard from the property owners.

 Anjali (and her partner Max) said they were on board, involved, excited, and ready:

 "I've also found it absolutely fascinating how onboard Wayne and Trisha truly are."
 [Max on Reddit, Aug 17, 2021]

 "he’s very much involved in this process... he's gonna be standing right up front beside me.
 So we're very excited about this whole process.
 They’re ready.
 They are ready when the beings are ready and when the team is ready."
 [Anjali on Jimmy Church, Aug 25, 2021]

 Two months later we're told Wayne decided he would not allow anyone onto his property because he saw the negative attention another man was getting for either being mistaken for Wayne or pretending to be Wayne.
 He and Trisha didn't want "their private lives being threatened by... freaks" - despite being absolutely fine with their privacy being destroyed forever once evidence of Wayne's historic discovery was brought forth.
 Contradicting everything she'd said before about Wayne and Trisha's readiness, Anjali said the situation was "always so fragile", and that they were "very hesitant about anyone wanting on their property in the first place".
 [Anjali on Aliengirl111, Nov 2, 2021]